tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 In order to ensure the security properties of HPKE, the following requirements MUST be followed for protected header parameters:

 * For Integrated Encryption, "epk" MUST be present, and MUST contain an Encapsulated JSON Web Key.
-* For Integrated Encryption, "alg" MUST be ""HPKE-IntEnc", as defined in {{IANA}}, and "enc" MUST be an HPKE algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}}.
+* For Integrated Encryption, "alg" MUST be "HPKE-IntEnc", as defined in {{IANA}}, and "enc" MUST be an HPKE algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}}.
 * For Key Encryption, "alg" MUST NOT be present and "enc" MUST be a content encryption algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}}.

 ## Encapsulated JSON Web Keys {#EK}